-I will be submitting my in-stock fabrics for testing.
-I will probably not be able to do all the organic fabrics (they're all different weaves and weights and will require separate tests for each one).
-I hope to work with retailers to test their biggest-selling WCRS fabrics, including standard and diamond-weave Girasols and perhaps one or two other brands.
-I will not be able to do conversions on anything I haven't tested, and anything used is also a no-go.
-This will mean that the sling market will change drastically, in that those one of a kind conversions will no longer be allowed, nor the legacy-wrap type conversions.
-I'm sure there will be unscrupulous (or unknowing) people who will continue to do them, but they will be in violation of federal laws, so I will not be among them.
-And no, sending your wrap to Canada will also not be a workaround, since any product sold into the US has to comply, so your Canadian converter can't legally send it back to you.
+The sling market has changed drastically, in that those one-of-a-kind conversions are no longer be allowed, nor the legacy-wrap type conversions.
+I'm sure there will be unscrupulous (or unknowing) people who will continue to do them, but they will be in violation of federal laws, and I will not be among them.
+And sending your wrap to Canada will also not be a workaround, since any product sold into the US has to comply, so your Canadian converter can't legally send it back to you.
 (Plus Canada generally adopts US guidelines on product testing, so the regulations will be similar, if not the same, in Canada.)